statsun78/kogo/README.md

 ```

 ## 3. Auxiliary materials
-Install an R package `pclogit' [pclogit](https://github.com/statsun78/pclogit)
+Install an R package [pclogit](https://github.com/statsun78/pclogit)

-It is no necessary to install an R package `pclogit', but it will be shortly discussed in class.
+It is not necessary to install an R package `pclogit', but it will be shortly discussed in class.